 Who is St Andrew?

 This story of St Andrew starts with the fact that St Andrew is the patron saint of Scotland, and his banquet/feast day is venerated on November 30 every 12 months.
-Andrew became considered one among Christ’s authentic twelve apostles and the brother of one of the other apostles, Simon Peter.
+Andrew became considered one of Christ’s authentic twelve apostles and the brother of one of the other apostles, Simon Peter.
 In Galilee, each lived and worked as a fisherman.
-There may be very not anything else regarded approximately Andrew’s lifestyle.
+There may be not much else regarding Andrew’s lifestyle.

-He has travelled to Greece to evangelize Christianity, in which he changed into crucified at Patras on an X-fashioned go.
+He traveled to Greece to evangelize Christianity, in which he changed into crucified at Patras on an X-fashioned go.
 This is represented through the diagonal go, or ‘saltire,’ on Scotland’s flag.
 Andrew’s reference to Scotland pertains to the legend that a number of his stays have been saved on the web page.
 This is now the city of St Andrews.
-A chapel changed into constructed to residence the stays and have become an area of pilgrimage.
-St Andrew is likewise the purchaser saint of Greece and Russia.
+A chapel was constructed for residence and now has become an area of pilgrimage.
+St Andrew is likewise the purchasing saint of Greece and Russia.

 The story of St Andrew’s life

-Andrew manner is manly in Greek.
-St. Andrew’s biographical facts are straightforward: he changed into born among AD five and AD 10 in Bethsaida, Palestine’s predominant fishing port.
+Andrew’s manner is manly in Greek.
+St. Andrew’s biographical facts are straightforward: he was born between AD five and AD 10 in Bethsaida, Palestine’s predominant fishing port.
 His parents’ names have been Jona and Joanna, and he had a brother named Simon.
 Jona changed into a fisherman, his commercial enterprise accomplice and buddy Zebedee, and his sons James and John.

 In Greece, Andrew compelled his manner via a wooded area inhabited by wolves, bears, and tigers.
 Finally, he was offered to be brought as a sacrifice to the gods or to be scourged and crucified in Patras.
 The direction of travel was modified to diagonal at his request.
 He, like his brother Peter, felt unfit to be crucified at Christ’s right hand.

-He hung for three days at the go, constant now no longer through nails however through a rope round his palms and feet.
+He hung for three days at the go, constant now no longer through nails but through a rope around his palms and feet.
 Even in his remaining agony, he persisted in evangelizing.
 So, ended the life of Saint Andrew.